 Hanging knee tuck- Key points here, grip strength, lat strength, and oblique, and core strength.
 You will see where you lack in strength after a few reps if you start swinging around versus staying ridged.
 Since this is strict, you will need all the tension and deep core strength.
 To succeed at these, you will have to make sure at the beginning of each rep you engage your lat in almost a lat pull up and then start tucking your knees as you pull your knees up, breath out to engage your core, and keep yourself from swinging.
 The breath out will make it, so your core naturally contracts and will help your knees come up.
 Is your problem turning around between reps?
 Oblique strength can be the problem along with lat endurance.
 If you keep your lats slightly engaged the whole time along with the tension in your core, you won’t have many issues.
 This will, for sure, be the problem event for most, but use your core and breath to help you through it.

 Sprint Drag Carry- This event uses short bursts of running along with dragging and carrying while out of breath.
 This event translates very well to real-life situations.
-The drag will be very beneficial if you get into almost a squat position as you pull, why?
+The drag, using a sled and strap, will be very beneficial if you get into almost a squat position as you pull, why?
 Because the closer you are to the weight, the more direct your line of force will be, aka your pulling power is more.
 Trying to pull in a fully erect position will end up hurting your back when you get tired because you will start leaning over when you are tired.
 So get into a nice squat position and use your whole legs to pull the weight, chest up, core engaged breath deeply as you pull.
 The side shuffle it will also be very beneficial to stay shoulders stacked over hips to keep a good position.
 Lastly, the carry is a farmer carry, very functional; being able to breathe as your deep core is engaged will be the key to this.
 Again, shoulders stacked over ribcage and hips will help you use your whole body to carry the weight instead of it flying around because you are shifting the weight all around.
 It will stay close to the body and steady if you remain stacked.
 So breath out, engage the core and walk with a purpose.

-This article may be a different outlook on the events, but I promise the importance of core (deep core) strength will help you greatly in the end.
+This article may be a different outlook on the events, but I promise the importance of core (deep core) strength will help you greatly in the ACFT.
 ACFT is upon us, and all we can do is adapt and accept it.
 This test may be new and frustrating to some but know that it will only make you better at your job and be able to be ready to protect the ones you love that much better.